 Where to stay in Charleston

-To get the most out of your trip, the best area to stay in Charleston is the Historic District.
-The neighbourhood is one of the safer areas of the city.
+To get the most out of your trip, the best area to stay in Charleston, SC, is the Historic District.
+The neighborhood is one of the safer areas of the city.
 It’s a great choice if you’re visiting on a tight schedule.

 Get the ultimate in Southern hospitality at this comfy guesthouse.
 You’ll love chillaxing in its leafy courtyard after a day of sightseeing.